 Source: Santa Barbara County Probation Department

-On March 25, 2021, the Santa Barbara County Probation Department conducted county-wide wellness checks on active Probation and Post Release Community Supervision clients.
+On December 17, 2020, the Santa Barbara County Probation Department, in collaboration with the Office of the District Attorney, Victim Services Division, conducted county-wide wellness checks on active probation clients.
 The operation specifically focused on probationers where it was determined there were children, victims, or vulnerable adults in the home.
-These cases included, but were not limited to domestic violence, child abuse, elder abuse, family violence, and where there was a child likely residing in the home.
-The operation included the cities and surrounding area of Santa Maria, Orcutt, Lompoc, Santa Barbara and Goleta.
+These cases included but were not limited to domestic violence, child abuse, elder abuse, family violence, and where there was a child likely residing in the home.
+The operation covered the Santa Maria, Orcutt, Lompoc, Santa Barbara and Goleta areas.

 For more information about the County of Santa Barbara Probation Department, go to www.sbprobation.org.

 Marina Carrillo & Monica Hernandez, Deputy Probation Officers